Hafsa1918/YOLO-FUZZ/README.md

 Traffic sign detection in STS dataset (a-c) Small-sized traffic sign detection (d) A large-sized traffic sign detection

-## Contributiing
+## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please read our [CONTRIBUTING.md](link-to-your-file) for details on our code of conduct and the process for submitting pull requests.
+Please read our [CONTRIBUTIONs.md](CONNTRIBUTIONS.md) for details on our code of conduct and the process for submitting pull requests.

 ## Citation